MockBukkit/docs/docs/en/first_test.md

 Its common practice to name test classes with the `Test` suffix, so `HelloWorldTest` is a good name if you are writing a test for the `HelloWorld` class.
 The name doesn't matter, but it's a good convention.
+The `Test` suffix helps identify test classes easily, and it's recognized by most build tools and testing frameworks for running tests automatically.
 :::

 ::: warning
 You're class can't be `final`.
 This is because MockBukkit uses reflection to modify the behavior of the class under test.
-If you use Kotlin, you need to declare your class as `open`.
+In Kotlin, classes are `final` by default, so you must declare them as `open` for MockBukkit to function properly.
 :::

 Here's an example of a test class